mmbros/gentmpl/README.md

 # gentmpl

-gentmpl is an utility that generates a go package for automatically parse and render text or html templates.
+gentmpl is an utility that generates a go package for parse and render html or text  templates.

 gentmpl reads a configuration file with two mandatory sections: